REVOgati/ClientRecords_System/README.md

 ## Setup

  * The system is implemented over a Web Browser.
- * Currently, the preferred Web browser is "Phoenix" as use of "Chrome" has issues.
  * Open link with Phoenix Browser.
 Thereafter, you can set a shortcut to Mobile homepage or desktop for PC users.
-This ensures ease of access
+This ensures ease of access to web page by system users.

 ## Usage